 1. Train Your Staff for Restaurant Upselling

 Be confident and adopt the role of a connoisseur rather than a salesperson – in other words, the staff or server taking the order should know your menu inside and out!
-When customers ask for recommendations, provide honest and informed answers along with items that pair well with the dish, such as a particular wine or side item.
-This will position your upsell efforts in the positive light and would not make your efforts look too sales-y, and in turn, add to the credibility of your restaurant and help you gain positive reviews.
+When customers ask for recommendations, informed answers along with items that pair well with the dish, such as a particular wine or side item.
+This will position your upsell efforts in the positive light and would not make your shots look too sales-y, and in turn, add to the credibility of your restaurant and help you gain positive reviews.

-a) Build Rapport First
+(i) Build Rapport First

 If customers do not seem sure about what they are going to order, you are more likely to be able to upsell.
 Are they taking a long time to look at the menu or asking a lot of questions?
 Sometimes customers might have a lot of questions before they decide to check out dessert or get a more expensive entree.
 Be patient and answer every question they might have!
-Your great service will pay off.
-Patience is the key to maintain and nurture best relations with the customers.
+Your excellent service will pay off.
+Patience is the key to maintain and nurture the best relations with customers.

-b) Read the Customer
+(ii) Read the Customer

 Upselling should always be approached with intuition.
 Train your wait staff to pay close attention to customer cues.
 For example, if a table of customers seem to be enjoying leisurely chatter and aren’t in a rush to leave, suggest coffee and a dessert special.
 It’s an easy opportunity to promote your dessert menu without being pushy about it.

 The waiters can also ask to suggest the option of larger sizes.
-Let’s say your customers have the choice between ordering a small sized coffee and a regular sized coffee.
+Let’s say your customers have the choice between ordering a small-sized coffee and a regular-sized coffee.
 When they are ordering, you might try asking, “And do you want the regular coffee?”
 Of course, any customer who is set on ordering a small coffee is welcome to say so, which they might, but many times customers will agree with what you asked.

-c) Upsell High-Profit Items
+(iii) Upsell High-Profit Items

 2. Menu Upselling

-a) Utilize The Power of Positioning
+(i) Utilize The Power of Positioning

-If you are not much for verbal sales techniques, you’ll love this tip.
+If you are not much for verbal upselling techniques, you’ll love this tip.
 The arrangement of the images and text on your menu possesses lots of persuasion power if positioned correctly.
 Positioning items that you wish to upsell next to or below other items (or even on the same plate) can naturally persuade your customer to order complimentary items.

 For example, place homemade tomato soup next to a grilled cheese sandwich or a glass of red wine next to a sizzling steak dish.
 There’s a reason why you never see a picture of a McDonald’s burger without a side of fries.

-b) Introduce Changes in the Menu According to Festivals
+(ii) Introduce Changes in the Menu According to Festivals

 Bringing in slight changes on your menu to be in tune with the various festivals can be a great way of marketing for your restaurant.
-Such an upselling strategy has been seen on various occasions as well, more recently, in 2016, Domino’s used this strategy and came up with a ‘Navaratri Combo’ which offered consumers special recipes and ingredients widely used during the festival.
+Such an upselling strategy has been seen on numerous occasions as well, more recently, in 2016, Domino’s used this strategy and came up with a ‘Navaratri Combo’ which offered consumers unique recipes and ingredients widely used during the festival.
 Behrouz Biriyani Gurgaon too increased their variety of biriyanis for the month of Ramzan.

 3. Employ Marketing to Upsell

-a) Display Menu Specials
+(i) Display Menu Specials

 It can be confusing for customers to decide what to order, especially for first-time customers or the ones who haven’t tried out the new specials in your menu.
 It is a good idea to have displays of your Specials on every table to attract the attention of your customers.
 Often customers end up ordering on an impulse; which can be instigated by displaying tantalizing images of your dishes on the menu board.

-b) Give Free Samples to Upsell
+(ii) Give Free Samples to Upsell

 While this works better for casual or fast-food dining, it can be utilized at more formal food establishments as well.
 If you run a juice bar, place a tray of acai bowl samples at the register.
 Manage a gastro-pub?
-Encourage bar hoppers to come in for tapas by placing a member of your wait staff outside of the entrance with tasty bites of your best-seller.
+Encourage bar hoppers to come in for tapas by putting a member of your wait staff outside of the entrance with tasty bites of your best-seller.

 4. Utilize Technology for Restaurant Upselling

-a) Upsell Online Orders
+(i) Upsell Online Orders

 Online Ordering allows you to reach a whole new customer base that you may not encounter organically.
 Promoting items by mentioning that “customers that ordered this, also ordered…” has been an effective upselling technique.
-Also, it is likelier that online orders are for larger groups of people, which means higher return per ticket.
+Also, it is likelier that online orders are for larger groups of people, which means a higher return per ticket.

-b) Use Your POS to Upsell
+(ii) Use Your POS to Upsell